November 5, 2025

 Firstly, to understand which cancers arise from the pelvis and how they present, let's review the anatomy.

-The pelvis refers to the area just below the abdomen — the pelvic area incorporates the hip bone and the structures within.
+The pelvis refers to the area just below the abdomen.
+The pelvic area includes the hip bone and its surrounding structures.
 In both men and women, this includes the urinary system (bladder, ureters, and urethra), rectum, lower part of the large bowel, and a section of the small bowel.
-The pelvis also contains blood vessels, lymph nodes, and nerves.
+The pelvis also contains blood vessels, lymph nodes, and nerves2.

-In females, the pelvis also contains the ovaries, fallopian tubes, vagina, vulva, and cervix.
-In males, the pelvis contains the prostate, the testicles (which sit outside the pelvic area in the scrotum) and the penis.
+In women, the pelvis also contains the ovaries, fallopian tubes, vagina, vulva, and cervix.
+In men, the pelvis contains the prostate, the testicles (which sit outside the pelvic area in the scrotum), and the penis.

 What Are the Different Types of Pelvic Cancer?

 Numerous cancers can arise in the pelvis, and these vary between men and women.
-Cancer can occur in the organs and structures as well as the pelvic bone.
-It must be noted that primary bone cancer is rare but serious.
-Cancer in the pelvic bone can also present as metastases from a distant site, such as from primary breast cancer or lung cancer.
+Cancer can occur in the organs and structures, as well as the pelvic bone.
+Cancer in the pelvic bone can also arise as metastases from a distant site, such as from primary breast cancer or lung cancer.

 Here are different types of cancers that arise in the pelvis and their symptoms.